 Things are changing.
 Many things will be different.
 But one thing that will stay the same is the beauty of the North Shore.
 The area boasts nine state parks, several state forests, the Superior Hiking Trail, the Superior National Forest, and the Boundary Waters Canoe Area Wilderness.
-For the most part, access to these places will not change for the winter of 2020, at least as of now.
-It appears that trail grooming will be happening as usual so that you may continue to enjoy the great outdoors along the shore.
+For the most part, access to these places will not change for the summer of 2021, at least as of now.
+However, we have already seen an increase in BWCA permits purchased ahead of time and popular entry points are no longer available for overnight camping.

-Some resort amenities may remain closed throughout the winter of 2020 and beyond.
+Some resort amenities may remain closed or limited.
 Pools, hots tubs, saunas, etc. may or may not be open.
 Check with the resort you are staying at to see which of their services are currently being offered, and which will remain closed.

 Visit Cook County is a great resource for knowing what lodging options are available.

 Recent changes in Minnesota regulations mean that restaurants can go into the summer months at full capacity!
 You will likely have indoor dining options available at most area restaurants.
 Outdoor dining is also available at some.

 Similar to lodging establishments, restaurants are struggling to find staff.
 You will likely notice limited hours because of the lack of staff.
 Some restaurants may continue to function at limited capacity simply because they do not have waitstaff.
 We have also seen the permanent and temporary closures of several area restaurants, largely due to staffing shortages.
 Always check the website or Facebook page of the restaurant you want to visit to see what their hours are and if they have any last-minute closures.

 Please, be patient and kind to your waitstaff.
 Many are doing the job of 3-4 servers at once and it’s going to be a very stressful summer for them.
 We have some amazing staff at our restaurants and we don’t want them to burn out.
 Be kind, be patient, tip well.